-Questions on books related to programming, software development, computer science, etc. Do not ask for book recommendations; review the existing questions, as many popular books already have questions about them.
+Questions on books related to programming, software development, computer science, etc. Do not ask for book recommendations, they are off-topic for this site!
+Review the existing questions, as many popular books already have questions about them.

 -1